boldbi/bold-bi-docs/docs/application-startup/latest.md

 ### Select license

-If you are having multiple Bold BI licenses, then you will be getting this screen.
-To proceed with application startup, select the corresponding license.
+If you have multiple Bold BI licenses, then you will see this screen.
+To proceed with the application startup, select the corresponding license.
 Otherwise, you will be automatically redirected to the application startup screen.

 ![Select Portal License](/static/assets/application-startup/images/choose-the-plan.png)

 ## Offline Installation

-> **NOTE:** Offline unlock key is only available for selected customers.
-[Please contact us](https://www.boldbi.com/support) to get access to offline unlock key.
+> **NOTE:** The offline unlock key will be available for download on your account page under the Active subscription section, by default.

 ![Activate the account with Unlock key option](/static/assets/application-startup/images/application-startup-login-license.png)

-If you are installing the Bold BI in firewall restricted environments, you can use offline unlock key to activate the account.
-Please download your offline unlock key [here](https://www.boldbi.com/account/downloads/embedded).
+If you are installing Bold BI in firewall-restricted environments, you can use an offline unlock key to activate the account.

 ![Unlock key file page](/static/assets/application-startup/images/offline-setup-page.png)

-Once the unlock key is uploaded, proceed to the next screen for configuring the application.
+Once the unlock key has been uploaded, proceed to the next screen to configure the application.

 ![Select Unlcok key file ](/static/assets/application-startup/images/offline-setup.png)